 To raise funds through different platforms such as golf tournaments or other events to benefit breast cancer research for the purpose of finding a cure, cancer prevention, survivor care, support and treatment.
-As this is an all-volunteer organization, 98% of funds raised are donated locally to other breast cancer organizations specifically involved with breast cancer research and survivor care, which are also exempt under section 501c3.
+As this is an all-volunteer organization.
+Since 2010, 98% of funds raised have been donated locally to other breast cancer organizations specifically involved with breast cancer research and survivor care, which are also exempt under section 501c3.

 For more information contact

 ©2012, The Playing for Life Foundation, All Rights Reserved.
 P.O.
 BOX 681332, PARK CITY, UT 84068